cjwainwright/genetis/README.md

 Each partial html file in your source will produce a corresponding html file in your output with the same name and path.
 Template files (which by default are those named `_template.html`) will not be output but rather utilised to build the final structure of the other html files.

 When processing a partial html file, if the html contains a root `<html>` element then no template will be used and the partial html will be passed to the output as is.
-If the partial html does not have a root `<html>` element, then SSG will look for a template file in which to include this partial's contents.
+If the partial html does not have a root `<html>` element, then genetis will look for a template file in which to include this partial's contents.

-SSG will first look for a template file in the same folder as the partial.
+genetis will first look for a template file in the same folder as the partial.
 If it doesn't find one it will proceed searching higher and higher folders, until the root of the source folder.

 Once a template file is found, it is checked for `<slot>` elements.
 If a slot element is found (and it is not a named slot) then new html for the output of this partial is created by taking the template html and replacing the slot element with the contents of the current partial's html.